A global phenomenon in the brass band world!

 Lucky Chops have been a massive hit across the internet since 2015 when they were filmed multiple times performing in the New York City subway.
 New York has seen some of the best subway buskers in the world, including Mike Yung, a wonderful vocalist and Blac Rabbit, an incredible Beatles tribute duo.

 Lucky Chops are now touring their way around the world after achieving much-deserved success following the videos below going “mega-viral”.

 Like with many bands, some members leave or move on to other projects and Lucky Chops are no exception to this.
 Leo P, who plays the big baritone saxophone, has stopped performing with Lucky Chops in order to focus on a band which he founded called Too Many Zooz.
-They are also a brilliant high energy brass band (trio) focusing more on brass house music and definately worth checking out if you like Lucky Chops.
+They are also a brilliant high-energy brass band (trio) focusing more on brass house music and definitely worth checking out if you like Lucky Chops.

 Daro Behroozi – Tenor Saxophone

 Josh Holcomb – Trombone

 Kevin Congleton – Drums

 Charles Sams – Drum Kit (Since 2017)

 Leo Pellegrino (2014 – 2017) Now a member of “Too Many Zoos”.